PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

 Security profile for actions specific to URL filtering (URL).

 ..
 Note::
-    Only ``BLOCK`` categories will be shown
+    Only ``BLOCK`` categories will be listed for each profile below.
-    All URL categories will be set to ``ALERT`` at a minimum for logging purposes.
-The profile descriptions will include the ``BLOCK`` categories in the description.
+    All other URL categories will be set to ``ALERT`` in the templates for logging purposes.
+The complete list of categories can be found in the url filtering template.

 Profiles: